Sacramento Disc Dog club kicks off its first season

 If one has a dog and a Frisbee, they meet more than the needed requirements to join a Disc Dog club, part of a worldwide K9 Frisbee “Toss and Fetch” league.

 An official Disc Dog club was started in Sacramento recently by Jeremy McLaughlin, club captain.
-The club kicked off its first season of the year this past Saturday.
-This year will also be its first participating in the Toss and Fetch worldwide league, McLaughlin said.
+The club kicked off its first season of the year on Feb.
+1. This year will also be its first to participate in the Toss and Fetch worldwide league, McLaughlin said.

-Now, more than 40 years later, McLaughlin said 2020 will be the biggest year of Disc Dog yet with around 3,000 participants in 18 different countries.
+Now, more than 40 years later, McLaughlin said 2020 will be the biggest year of Disc Dog yet with about 3,000 participants in 18 different countries.

 McLaughlin said he got the idea to get a Disc Dog club started in Sacramento after he competed in a club with a friend and thought it would be a great activity for the community.